Advanced Programming in UNIX Environment Episode 29

 Example of fork function

-In general,we never know whether the child starts executing before the parent,or vice versa.
+In general,we never kNow whether the child starts executing before the parent,or vice versa.
 The order depends on the scheduling algorithm used by the kernel.
 If it’s required that the child and parent synchronize their actions,some form of interprocess communication is required.

 The write function is not buffered.
 Because write is called before the fork,its data is written once to standard output.
 The standard I/O library,is buffered.
 Standard output is line buffered if it’s connected to a terminal device; otherwise,it’s fully buffered.